tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - then goes to teacher school and meets Ma
 - Ma hated school in general
 - Ma married Bo cuz he was dying, but he ended up living
+- Talks about american propaganda against the south
 -